CoryDAsana/developer-docs/source/includes/api-reference/_index.html.md

 </pre>

 <span class="description">
-Webhooks allow you to subscribe to and receive events that occur on Asana resources such as tasks, projects, stories etc...
+Webhooks allow you to subscribe to notifications about events that occur on Asana resources (e.g., tasks, projects, stories, etc.)

 For a more detailed explanation of webhooks see [Overview of Webhooks](/docs/overview-of-webhooks)
 </span>